starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "Maybe I should have bit your tongue harder." she whispered.

-"Maybe I'll let you bite my some more.
+"Maybe I'll let you bite me some more.
 If you're into that kind of thing."

 "You seem into it."